Hot Tub Holidays

 This year there are no notable dates in June.
 Long, light nights, temperatures on the rise – there’s still demand as holidaymakers look to book up and take their break before the school’s year finishes to avoid the higher prices.
 These factors all account for the steady demand for June.

 End of month = High demand

 Peak season is beginning due to the school summer holidays starting part way through the month.

 All month = High demand

-Summer bank holiday and the school holidays together with one of the warmest time for the UK means, as usual, holiday lets will be in high demand in August.
+Summer bank holiday on the 28th and the school holidays together with one of the warmest time for the UK means, as usual, holiday lets will be in high demand in August.